Hull Royal Infirmary’s emergency department sees spike in attendances

 A plastic surgeon is warning people of the dangers of life-changing injuries caused by fireworks and sparklers.

-James Haeney sees devastating injuries around Bonfire Night as part of his role as consultant plastic surgeon at Hull and East Yorkshire Hospitals NHS Trust.
+James Haeney sees devastating injuries around Bonfire Night as part of his role as consultant plastic surgeon at Hull University Teaching Hospitals NHS Trust.